 Enhancing Safety and Improving Operational Excellence

 Safety is paramount to our business and our Fleet Operation Centers (FOC) are an essential component of our safety strategy.
 A first in the cruise and commercial maritime industry, our FOCs are designed to assist our captains, chief engineers, and deck and engineering officers with digital support, control and planning of all nautical and technical operations.
 We currently have two FOCs in operation.
 The first FOC was opened in Hamburg, Germany in 2015 and the second was opened in Seattle, U.S. in 2016.
-Both centers provide real-time support for our fleet of 102 ships.
-A third FOC will be added to the global network by the end of 2017 and will be located in Miami, U.S.
+Both centers provide real-time support for our fleet of 103 ships.
+The third FOC will be added to the global network in 2018 and will be located in Miami, U.S.

 The centers are staffed 24 hours a day, allowing for improved communications between the ship and shore, and providing immediate support to our ships.
 The FOCs are also equipped with a state of the art tracking and data-analysis platform that enables real-time information sharing between our ships and shoreside teams trained to support fleet operations.
 The system provides new capabilities for enhancing the safe passage of ships at sea while improving operational efficiencies and supporting overall environmental initiatives.
 The system also manages risks by providing the company with visual representations of ships routing, real-time navigational notifications, integrated weather data and traffic information.

 The advanced system captures thousands of data points and provides real-time analytics for distinct parameters for navigational safety from each ship, and focuses on the following strategic areas to optimize safety, efficiency and overall fleet performance:

 - Nautical Operations & Safety – including the capability to see real-time radar visuals, stability conditions, automation, the Safety Management and Command System, and webcams from each ship, along with GPS location, routing, ship conditions and weather data.